All Episodes

 I'll help you out.

-I got through the hang on.
+I got through this.

 And that's the only faith I have.

-And I just I wanted your your opinion again on after you've had a weekend to kind of let that stew and what what's a very, very long, detailed, complicated story that if for people that are new to it.
+And I just, I wanted your opinion again on after you've had a weekend to kind of let that stew.

 Now, let me backtrack.

-It's not because I'm so arrogant, it's not because it's not.
+It's not because I'm so arrogant.

-This is a story now we have covered going back years and years and years on this program, and that is the Russia Russia Russia hoax.
+This is a story now we have covered going back years and years and years on this program, and that is the Russia, Russia, Russia hoax.

-I spent three consecutive years, three and a half years covering this story, and I would argue whether and for my critics out there that say, Oh, why does he repeat himself?
+whether, and for my critics out there that say, oh, why does he repeat himself?

 Because the only reason the country knows about Hillary Clinton's bought and paid for Russian disinformation dossier is because I wanted the country to have it burned into their brain because I knew one day this day would come.